fan2/mkdocs/docs/blog/posts/arm/arm-ldr-demo.md

 the Assembler did the same thing; it created the address of the hellostring in memory and then loaded the contents of that memory location, not the helloworld string.

 These constants the Assembler creates are placed at the *end* of the `.text` section which is where the Assembly instructions go, not in the `.data` section.
-This makes them read-only in normal circumstances, so they can’t be modified.
+This makes them read-only in normal circumstances, so they can't be modified.
 Any data that you want to modify should go in a `.data` section.

 ### Literal (PC-Relative) Addressing